The Well-Tempered Clavier: Recordings

-Audio of Book I
+Audio of Book 1

-Harpsichord performances of various parts of Book I by Martha Goldstein are in the public domain.
+Harpsichord performances of various parts of Book 1 by Martha Goldstein are freely licensed.
 Such harpsichord performances may, for instance, be tuned in equal temperament, or in Werckmeister temperament.
-In addition to Martha Goldstein, Raymond Smullyan is another well-known artist for whom several performances from Book I are in the public domain.
+In addition to Martha Goldstein, Raymond Smullyan is another artist for whom several performances from Book 1 are freely licensed.

-In March 2015, the pianist Kimiko Douglass-Ishizaka released a new and complete recording of Book 1 into the public domain.
-Her performances are available below, beginning with the Prelude No. 1 in C Major (BWV 846):
+In March 2015, the pianist Kimiko Douglass-Ishizaka released a new and complete recording of Book 1 under a free license.
+Her performances are available below, beginning with the Prelude No. 1 in C major (BWV 846):